JoshDoody/fsn/_book_excerpts/value/market-value-overview.md

 ---
 layout: book_page
 title: What is your market value?
-tagline: A three-phase approach to estimating your market value
+subhead: A three-phase approach to estimating your market value
 excerpt: A simple three-phase approach to estimate the market value of your skillset and experience in your industry, and for a particular company.
 has_basic_bundle_pitch: true
 context: raise